Surviving Passover Without These Pesach Brownies Is Impossible

-I can’t remember a Passover without brownies.
-For some, that might sound crazy.
-It is a weeklong observance marked by unleavened eating after all.
+I can't remember a Passover without brownies.
+I realize that might sound crazy.
+It's a weeklong observance marked by unleavened eating after all.
 In my family, though, more than a few days without dessert sounds even crazier.

-That sweet tooth goes back generations.
-You see, my great grandmother couldn’t bare the idea of eight days without a little after dinner indulgence.
+That sweet tooth goes back generations; my great-grandmother couldn't bare the idea of eight days without an after-dinner indulgence.
 Thanks to her chocolate cravings (a mere century ago), this Kosher-for-Passover confection has become a family staple.
 It's so engrained in our Passover routine that my mother ships homemade batches across state lines to her grown sons.
-That’s dedication.
+That's dedication.

-Tracking down the recipe, though...that's another story.
-To my grandmother, it’s muscle memory.
-A brilliant baker now in her nineties, she’s been whipping up the recipe for years.
+Tracking down the recipe...that's another story.
+To my grandmother, it's muscle memory.
+A brilliant baker now in her nineties, she's been whipping up the recipe for years.
 It's the same story with my mother.
-She doesn’t need the notes scribbled in her cookbook – a high school graduation gift from my grandmother that’s seen its fare share of Seders and spills since its début in the 70’s.
+She doesn't need the notes scribbled in her cookbook–a high school graduation gift from my grandmother that's seen its fare share of Seders and spills since its début in the 70's.

 - 1 ½ cups sugar